 Lisbon Grade School students have been provided access to the Internet during some school class periods.
 The School Board and staff of Lisbon Grade School desire for the use of the Internet to be a useful tool for our students, to create learning opportunities and not to create problems.
 The Lisbon School Board of Education has adopted an Internet use policy for students and teachers which came from the Illinois Association of School Boards.
 Those using the Internet need to read and sign the policy to ensure proper use of the Internet.
-This Authorization for Internet Access form can be found at the back of this handbook.
+A technology use contract must be agreed upon and signed prior to the student use of any devices.